FJD-CEPH/aCNViewer/README.md

     - `idvdName`
     - `sampleName`
     - `seqFile`
-    - `patientType` with value "N" or "T"
+    - `patientType` with value "N" for normal or "T" for tumor
   * `NB_THREADS` indicates the number of threads that will be used to create chromosomal seqz files for each sample pair
   * `MEMORY` in GB to run Sequenza.
 The default value is 8 (GB) ans should work for most WES analysis
   * `LOG_FILE` is optional and will keep a record of all the submitted jobs if specified